fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
     Inflation forecasts are used for informing economic decisions at various levels, from households to businesses and policymakers.
 Machine learning approaches offer several potential advantages for inflation forecasting, including the ability to handle large and complex datasets, capture nonlinear relationships, and adapt to changing economic conditions.
     </p>

     <p>
-    Several recent papers have studied the problem of forecasting US inflation with machine learning methods using the <a href="https://research.stlouisfed.org/econ/mccracken/fred-databases/" target="_blank">
+    Several recent papers have studied the performance of machine learning methods for forecasting US inflation using the <a href="https://research.stlouisfed.org/econ/mccracken/fred-databases/" target="_blank">
     FRED-MD</a> dataset <a href="#references">[1]</a>.
 The FRED-MD dataset includes over 100 monthly time series belonging to 8 different groups of US macroeconomic
     indicators: output and income, labour market, consumption and orders, orders and